luke-hill/ruby-training/decorators/README.md

+### Preface

+> The majority of this work is taken / adapted from Nithin Bekal @ https://nithinbekal.com/posts/ruby-decorators/
+>
+> (C) Nithin Bekal - 24th Sep 2014

 # Decorators - An OO Design Pattern

 **NB:** Whilst this is structured for Ruby, this pattern exists in any OO language